Sadd History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Sadd is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Sadd family lived in Leicestershire, at Sadington, from whence they took their name.

 Early Origins of the Sadd family

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) a census initiated by Duke William of Normandy in 1086 after his conquest of England at Hastings in 1066, in the survey Sadington was shown to be King's land, and consisted of a mill, and a hamlet.
+The surname Sadd was first found in Leicestershire where they held a family seat as Lords of the manor of Sadington, a village and parish in that shire.
+At the time of the taking of the Domesday Book, a census initiated by Duke William of Normandy in 1086 after his conquest of England at Hastings in 1066, in the survey Sadington was shown to be King's land, and consisted of a mill, and a hamlet.
 The village was anciently called Setintone in pre-conquest days.

 Important Dates for the Sadd family

 Sadd Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Sadington, Saddington, Sadingtone, Saddingtone, Sadingtown and many more.

 Early Notables of the Sadd family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Sadd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Sadd Notables in all our PDF Extended History products and printed products wherever possible.